MWC Barcelona 2019: Foldable Devices, “Real” 5G, and Microsoft’s HoloLens 2

 Many people have waited a long time for a new HoloLens, especially considering how many developers are already familiar with the company’s platform.
 I’ve recommended that people wait until Microsoft releases the HoloLens 2 to make any decisions about purchasing the Magic Leap One, because I believe that HoloLens has the most mature development platform.

-If HoloLens 2 ends up being a good product, with a wider field of vision, better comfort and faster processing capabilites, it could be a shot in the arm for the AR industry this year.
+If HoloLens 2 ends up being a good product, with a wider field of vision, better comfort, and faster processing capabilities, it could be a shot in the arm for the AR industry this year.
 Such a development would be welcome considering that this year started with so many recent high-profile failures.

 Overall, I believe the technologies at the center of this year’s MWC Barcelona announcements could change the way we communicate for decades to come.
 At its core, the show truly is about helping people to communicate.
 In a nutshell, I think the 2019 show will be the one where 5G becomes real, AR gets its groove back, and Microsoft finally receives proper credit for all the work it has put into the HoloLens and the Windows Holographic platform.